unbibium/dcpu-cbmbasic/README.md

 * Program entry
 * Immediate mode
-* BASIC commands: GOTO, GOSUB, RETURN, PRINT, RUN, CLR, END, NEW, STOP, REM, IF, FOR, NEXT, DATA
+* BASIC commands: GOTO, GOSUB, RETURN, PRINT, RUN, CLR, END, NEW, STOP, REM, IF, FOR, NEXT, DATA, READ, INPUT
 * BASIC keyword abbreviations with shifted second letters
 * The ? abbreviation for PRINT
-* Expressions involving integers, addition, and subtraction:
+* Expressions involving positive integers, addition, subtraction, and multiplication.
-    PRINT 3+4
-    LET A=5-9
-* String literals
+* String literals and concatenation.
-* Allocating and printing string variables like A$
+* Allocating, setting, and retrieving string variables like A$
-* Allocating and using float variables like A
+* Allocating, setting, and retrieving float variables like A

 Just about anything else won't work, and may even crash the machine.
-Even some of the above are useless due to a lack of supporting functions like comparison operators, inputting numbers with decimal points, functions, string concatenation, or input from the user.
+Even some of the above are useless due to a lack of supporting functions like comparison operators, inputting numbers with decimal points, the division operator, or functions like RND() and MID$().
+It's rapidly becoming more complete.

 This program was developed using the DCPU toolchain at http://dcputoolcha.in/ -- mostly the command-line tools,